TheresaLui/SelfHelpContent_v2/articles/microsoft.keyvault/keyvault-keystorage-mooncake.md

     * [Change a key vault tenant ID after a subscription move](https://docs.azure.cn/key-vault/key-vault-subscription-move-fix)

-* I have several (over 16) applications that need to access a key vault.
+* I have over 16 applications that need to access a key vault.
 Since Key Vault only allows 16 access control entries, how can I achieve that?

     * [Grant permission to many applications to access a key vault](https://docs.azure.cn/key-vault/key-vault-group-permissions-for-apps)